slobentanzer/causality_perspective_2023/manuscript.md

 The frequently quoted “Bitter Lesson” posits that we should refrain from inducing all but the most basic biases in our models, and that we should not view metrics as the ultimate measure of performance, but rather whether the model gets us closer to some truth [@{http://www.incompleteideas.net/IncIdeas/BitterLesson.html}].
 However, it has been argued that many improvements that led to the models of today, such as convolution or attention, disprove this theory [@doi:10.48550/arXiv.1706.03762], and that the intrinsic complexity of real-world systems does not obviate, but rather necessitate, the integration of human insight into our learning frameworks [@{https://rodneybrooks.com/a-better-lesson/}; @{https://threadreaderapp.com/thread/1106534178676506624.html}].

-In systems biology, specifically, there is much interest in finding models with suitable biases to deal with constraints specific to the field, such as data availability and the completeness of prior knowledge [@doi:10.48550/arxiv.1811.12359;@doi:10.1109/JPROC.2021.3058954;@doi:10.48550/arxiv.2106.12430;@doi:10.1098/rspa.2021.0068;@doi:10.48550/arXiv.2312.00818;@doi:10.1098/rspa.2021.0068;@doi:10.48550/arXiv.2312.00818].
+In systems biology, specifically, there is much interest in finding models with suitable biases to deal with constraints specific to the field, such as data availability and the completeness of prior knowledge [@doi:10.48550/arxiv.1811.12359;@doi:10.1109/JPROC.2021.3058954;@doi:10.48550/arxiv.2106.12430;@doi:10.1098/rspa.2021.0068;@doi:10.48550/arXiv.2312.00818;@doi:10.1098/rspa.2021.0068].
 Considering these constraints, the question is not whether to include prior knowledge in our reasoning, but which knowledge, when, and how [@{https://threadreaderapp.com/thread/1106534178676506624.html}].

 ### Prior knowledge

-To be able to effectively use our knowledge in reasoning, we must be able to represent it robustly and in a way that is conducive to the reasoning task.
+Prior knowledge refers to information or data that is available to inform a learning process, enhancing the performance of the trained models and their ability to generalise.
+It can be used to inform the inductive biases of a model, either explicitly through the design choices and assumptions embedded into the models, or implicitly through the data and methods used in training.
-Biomedical entities and relationships must be clearly defined and represented unambiguously.
+For this to be possible, biomedical entities and relationships must be clearly defined and represented unambiguously.
-Additionally, the diversity in our tasks and knowledge sources requires a flexible representation that can be adapted to the task at hand.
+Additionally, the diversity in our tasks and knowledge sources requires a flexible representation.
-Knowledge representation frameworks can aid in walking the line between robust and transparent, reproducible knowledge representation on the one hand, and flexible, task-specific workflows on the other [@doi:10.1038/s41587-023-01848-y].
+Knowledge representation frameworks can aid in this process [@doi:10.1038/s41587-023-01848-y].

-In addition, they can ground the biological entities that are subject to reasoning using domain-specific ontologies, which can be another useful source of bias.
-For instance, knowing the directionality of the central dogma of biology can be a useful bias in reasoning about gene expression.
+In the biomedical field, there is a rich tradition of documenting biological knowledge at various levels of detail and focusing on different aspects of biology.
+Detailed mechanistic models, provide mathematical descriptions of the dynamic interactions at a molecular or cellular level.
+Genome-scale networks, including metabolic and gene regulatory networks, offer comprehensive views of metabolic processes and gene interactions [@doi:10.1038/nrg3885].
+Protein-protein interaction databases recapitulate either causal or non-causal interactions between proteins [@doi:10.1038/nrg3885].
+These examples of prior knowledge, from complex mechanistic mathematical descriptions of dynamical systems to undirected networks of interconnected proteins, provide useful sources of information that can be leveraged to inform models.

 ### Modelling on prior knowledge

-Statistical, causal, and mechanistic models

-Why modelling needs biases and how to introduce them

-Benchmarks
+The integration of prior knowledge into models is a non-trivial but essential process for moving from correlation to causation.
+Prior knowledge can be used to derive inductive biases either *explicitly* or *implicitly*.

+The explicit case typically involves a mathematical framework where a set of assumptions is explicitly stated and integrated into the model.
+Ordinary Differential Equation models [@doi:10.1007/978-3-642-38874-3_2], logic-based models [@doi:10.1021/bi902202q], rule-based models [@doi:10.1002/wsbm.1245], constraint-based models [@doi:10.1038/nrg3643], and Structural Causal Models (SCMs) [@doi:10.48550/arXiv.2310.14935], all explicitly incorporate different types of prior knowledge, can be fitted to data, and then be used to answer different types of causal questions.
+Their advantage is high efficiency in the face of scarce data, but they are highly reliant on the quality and comprehensiveness of the underlying prior knowledge [@doi:10.1103/PhysRevResearch.5.043252].

+In contrast, implicit integration of prior knowledge in models involves learning useful representations directly from the data, without the explicit inclusion of biological assumptions or causal knowledge.
+These can be simple, e.g., regularisation techniques that help generalise models by preventing overfitting [@doi:10.15252/msb.201566], or decisions about the types of prior distributions in bayesian models [@doi:10.1038/s41467-017-02554-5].
+They can also be elaborate, such as neural networks employing specific architectural designs, e.g., Convolutional Neural Networks (CNNs) [@doi:10.1162/neco.1989.1.4.541​], Recurrent Neural Networks (RNNs) [@doi:10.1162/neco.1997.9.8.1735], or Transformers [@doi:10.5555/3295222.3295349].
+Their advantages and disadvantages are inverse to those of explicit models [@doi:10.1103/PhysRevResearch.5.043252].

+As a result, choosing the best way to derive inductive biases from prior knowledge is not straightforward.
+Models that explicitly incorporate prior knowledge are more interpretable and can generalise effectively even when data is scarce.
+However, they are constrained by the accuracy of the existing knowledge and often struggle to scale to larger datasets [@doi:10.48550/arXiv.2001.08361;@doi:10.48550/arXiv.2202.05808].
+Models with implicit biases, on the other hand, particularly those typically found in deep learning architectures, excel at learning from large, high-dimensional datasets and offer flexibility across diverse domains.
+Yet, they suffer from limited interpretability, are prone to overfitting, and typically do not generalise well to scenarios not encountered during training, such as predicting the effects of new drugs or drug combinations, largely due to their lack of causal knowledge.

+Hybrid models make a tradeoff between those extremes, which is why they have been found to be useful in systems biology, where data are currently scarce [@doi:10.1038/s41592-021-01283-4;@doi:10.1038/s41467-022-30684-y;@doi:10.1038/s41467-023-40380-0;@doi:10.1038/s41587-023-01905-6;@doi:10.1186/s13059-020-02100-5;@doi:10.1038/s41556-022-01072-x;@doi:10.1016/j.cels.2020.11.013].
+While the implementation details differ, they often employ two learners side-by-side, one of which is driven by explicit biases from prior knowledge, while the other learns from data.
+Frequently, these learners are also coupled in an end-to-end learning process, i.e., they “learn together.”
+This mode of learning aims to benefit from the “bias-free” nature of neural networks while simultaneously improving model performance in the face of scarce data via the added explicit bias.

 ## Causality in foundation models